 Jane Edey Wood was born in Boston and received her Masters degree in Arts from the University of Michigan.
 Her writing as appeared in newspapers including The Ottawa Citizen and The Globe and Mail, and through online literary journals such as Motherhood Stories and CommuterLit.
 She is the author of a non-fiction book about anorexia entitled Voluntary Starvation.
 She is on the editorial board for Prim International Magazine and she is currently completely her Master Degree in Creative Writing from the University of British Columbia.

 Enter your email address to receive notifications for author Jane Wood

-You have been added to the notification list for author Jane Wood
+Confirmation link sent to your email to add you to notification list for author Jane Wood

 More in this series

 It’s not my job to absorb every feeling a man has.
 In my classroom, I am the one who decides whose feelings get airtime, and how they are shared.